AjkayAlan/ansible-rpi-docker-homelab-alan/README.md

 An ansible playbook to set up my homelab stuff on Ubuntu 24 using Docker via Ansible

-## Distro Support
+## Disclaimers

-This has only been tested on Ubuntu 24.
+- This has only been tested on Ubuntu 24.
 Other Ubuntu versions may work (try at your own risk!).
 Other distros are not supported.
+- This uses Watchtower to auto update running containers, which may increase instability or cause issues for some containers

 ## Before Running

-Adguard is setup to only use standard port 53.
+- Adguard is setup to only use standard port 53.
 If you plan to do more stuff like DNS-over-HTTPS, you will need to edit the role to pass the proper ports
+- Smokeping is using a default target from the container which is solid.
+If you want to customie it, you will need to add to that role

 ## Running